nedking001/simple_shell/README.md

-This is a Simple Shell Project that mimics the Simple Thomson's Shell.
+This is a Simple Shell Project in C programming that mimics the Simple Thompson's Shell.